-Iron is a mineral that is vital for human survival.
-It is an essential component of hemoglobin, a protein that transports oxygen in red blood cells.
+Iron is an essential component of hemoglobin, a protein that transports oxygen in red blood cells.
 Lentils, liver, spinach, and tofu are all foods that provide iron.

 There are many ways to meet daily iron requirements, boost iron levels, and still eat a varied, tasty, and nutritious diet.

-Breakfast cereals are often a leading source of iron, but it is essential to choose the right types.
+Breakfast cereals can be a useful source of iron, but it is essential to choose the right types.

-The key is to look for a fortified cereal that contains 100 percent of the daily value of iron.
+The key is to look for a fortified cereal that contains 100% of the daily value of iron.

 Heading straight for the colorful, sugar-heavy cereals is not the best way to boost dietary iron.